 2. Take a set of accurate body measurements.

-5. Adapt a block to make a pattern for your chosen design.
+6. Adapt a full size block to make a pattern for your chosen design.

 Learning will be facilitated by individual guidance and support from the tutor as well as peer centred learning.
 Skills and knowledge will be learned initially through visual demonstrations and verbal descriptions then students will work independently with one to one tutor advice and assistance.
 This will be supported by hand-outs.
 Students will be encouraged to comment about each other's work (peer centred learning).

 Your progress is monitored by tutorial feedback and initial, on-course and end of course self-assessment.
 Individual advice is always available and verbal feedback, support and encouragement is given to you throughout the course.